Putting together a solid sales contract can feel like a time-consuming hassle, especially when it comes to getting every last detail right.

 Tips for creating a solid sales contract

-You’ve asked your challenger sales questions, built a strong rapport, and gotten the client to agree to close the sales.
+You’ve asked your challenger sales questions, built a strong rapport, and convinced the client to close the sales.
 Now, to write a solid contract that makes both parties feel good about the relationship, the terms, and the agreement, you can follow these tips:

 Determine customer needs and expectations